OpenEugene/little-help-book-web/README.md

 A regional council with different working groups may begin convening, and one of those groups could deal with technology and interoperability of platforms, both technical and legal issues.

+## Database Management

+Airtable holds our data and makes it available with Airtable API.

+Here are steps to follow when making changes in the base in order to not interrupt data entry or website usage:

+* Back up the table
+* Make your changes in the base
+* Test the changes and check compatibility with existing code